| |

 Track Listing: 1.
 Easier, 2.
 Lullabye, 3.
 Knife, 4.
 Central and Remote, 5.
 Little Brother, 6.
 Plans, 7.
 Marla, 8.
 On a Neck, On a Spit, 9.
 Reprise, 10.
 Colorado

 You Are Here.
-(Star dot on a map.
-An amusement park, shopping mall, or any other here and now.)
-Surprise, surprise, it isn’t just another day.
+(Star dot on a map at an amusement park, shopping mall, or any other here and now.)
+Well, what do you know?
+It isn’t just another day.
 Yes, a return to work still lurks (and Monday morning is never anywhere but here), the budget remains a noose, and oh by the way, things aren’t going so well with your health (or is it your parents’ health/your dog’s/your friend’s).
-But surprise, surprise.
-You Are Here.
-Out of the blue, here.
+But out of the blue, You Are Here.

-Star dot: dinner with a friend where the accompanying conversation—a really good talk—lasts well beyond the crème brûlée straight into the dawn.
-Red circle dot: an ordinary trip to the library to return a few overdue books ends with Revolutionary Road in your hands at the checkout, setting up a date with Richard Yates destiny that promises to take you on a journey to unexpected and profound places.
+Star dot: dinner with a friend where the accompanying conversation—a really good talk—lasts well beyond the crème brûlée and deep into the dawn.
+Red circle dot: an ordinary trip to the library to return a few overdue books ends with Revolutionary Road in your hands at the checkout, setting up a date with a Richard Yates destiny that will take you on a journey to profound places.

-Here: Union Park on a sun-soaked Saturday in late July, cold Goose Island in hand.
-Not your favorite beer, but hell, it tastes absolutely perfect today as you listen to a band you’ve been prodded to check out.
-Grizzly Bear.
-They’re on Stage C. You’ve done your homework and listened to a few of their tunes in advance, adding to the intrigue.
-And here, outside in the summer sun, surprise surprise, intrigue transforms into something more.
+Here: Union Park on a sun-soaked Saturday in late July with a cold Goose Island in hand.
+Not your favorite beer, but hell, it tastes absolutely perfect today as you listen to a band you’ve been prodded to check out: Grizzly Bear.
+You’ve done your homework and listened to a few of their tunes in advance, and there is no doubt that you like what you hear.

-You are struck by sound.
-A quick jab to the gut.
-Tight, tempo-shifting jams intersect delicate harmonies—vocals that float over the crowd atop the stunning, refreshing summer breeze.
+Outside in the summer sun, you are struck by a quick jab to the gut.
+Tight, tempo-shifting jams intersect delicate harmonies.
 You Are Here: Chicago, Illinois, Pitchfork Music Festival, July 14, 2007, Stage C. The show is flawless from start to goose pimply “On a Neck, On a Spit” finish.

 And finally, You Are Here.
 On Amazon.com the next day, ordering Yellow House and also Horn of Plenty.
-You simply had to.
-You buy both CDs because you know that nabbing just one will not curb your suddenly ravenous Grizzly Bear appetite.
-When they arrive, you cannot open them fast enough.
-All that damn packaging that lies between you and a return to that impeccable blend of sounds.
+You buy both CDs because you know that nabbing just one will not curb your suddenly ravenous appetite.
+When they arrive, you cannot open them fast enough as you fumble with all that damn packaging that lies between you and a return to that impeccable blend of sounds.
 Gotta get back.
 Gotta get back.
-On your living room couch, you lie down and drift.
-Drift.
-Soon you are hitchhiking, on your way back above the clouds over Union Park where you can listen to the perfect sounds forever.
+Soon, you are on your living room couch, adrift.
+You are hitchhiking into the sky, on your way back to float on the clouds above Union Park where you can listen to the perfect sounds forever.

 Forever here.